 Figure 2: Image-processing and COMSTAT analysis.
 Comstat2, as a plugin to ImageJ, is used for the quantitative analysis of in vitro biofilm architecture.
 (A) Initial setup is performed by first opening the ImageJ program found within the downloaded Comstat2 package.
 It is then recommended to create a source folder, from which a single OME-TIFF can be added and imported into ImageJ.
 Once imported, the OME-TIFF is deleted from the source folder. * These steps can be repeated to add additional OME-TIFFs, allowing the operator to process multiple images at a time.
 (B) Image-processing is performed entirely in ImageJ.
 The orientation of OME-TIFF is flipped in the z-direction, assigning the first layer of biofilm substratum as stack 1. ** This step is only necessary if the OME-TIFF output from the confocal microscope is inverted.
 Image properties are defined, and the threshold of OME-TIFF is adjusted manually.
 The Bio-formats Exporter plugin is used to save the newly adjusted OME-TIFF in source folder.
 (C) COMSTAT analysis is performed using the Comstat2 plugin.
 The source folder containing the OME-TIFF(s) is added.
 Specific features that may flaw results are de-selected, while desired features for quantitative analysis are selected.
 ‘Run’ is selected to initiate analysis.
 Once completed, measurements are recoded from TXT files automatically saved in the source folder.

 Figure 3.
-Simple Histogram Thresholding of a 16-bit CLSM OME-TIFF in ImageJ.
-(A) OME-TIFF before thresholding with background noise and two distinct phases: red biomass and black background.
+Simple histogram thresholding of a 16-bit CLSM OME-TIFF in ImageJ.
+(A) OME-TIFF before thresholding with background noise and two distinct phases: red biomass and greyscale background.
 (B) Threshold window used to remove background noise and set optimal threshold by converting lower intensity pixels (values less than the minimum set threshold) into black background.
-Maximum threshold value set to establish gray level range to be converted to biomass (red).
-(C) Generated quality segmented image.
-(D) Converted stack to a binary black and white image that is readable to COMSTAT algorithms.
+Maximum threshold value set to establish grey level range to be converted to red biomass.
+(C) Quality segmented z-stack image generated, and (D) converted stack to a binary black-and-white OME-TIFF that is readable to COMSTAT algorithms.

 Figure 4.
-Representative CLSM images and COMSTAT comparison of fluorescently labelled CF Pseudomonas aeruginosa biofilms under varying antimicrobial conditions.
+Representative CLSM images and COMSTAT comparison of fluorescent labelled CF Pseudomonas aeruginosa biofilms under varying antimicrobial conditions.
 (A) Three-dimensional images of 48 h biofilms grown in chambered coverglass.
-Live-cell (green) channel of biofilm grown in LB media alone (top left) and with 1000 μg/mL tobramycin (bottom left), representing antibiotic effect on control wells.
+Live-cell (green) channel of biofilm grown in LB media alone (top left) and with 1000 μg/mL tobramycin in LB (bottom left), representing antibiotic effect on control wells.
 Live-cell channel of biofilm exposed to anti-Psl mAb, Psl0096, in the absence (top middle) and presence (bottom middle) of tobramycin, showing the formation of aggregates and tobramycin resistance.
 Corresponding Psl0096 (red) channel of identical biofilm is shown in the absence (top right) and presence (bottom right) of tobramycin.
 White arrows indicate high Psl-antibody binding localized in the same region of aggregates shown in the live cell channel.
 Quantitative comparison of COMSTAT parameters are displayed in a series of bar graphs, including (B) average thickness (entire well), (C) biomass, and (D) surface-to-biovolume ratio of the isolate.
 One scale unit is equivalent to 19.68 μm.
 Each bar represents average of multiple images (n=18) from 3 biologically independent experiments, in the absence (grey bars) and presence (black bars) of tobramycin, with standard error bars of the mean. *p <0.01 **p <0.001 ***p < 0.0001 by Mann-Whitney test.

 DISCUSSION: